-Chlamydia, often know as the “silent” STD, can cause extensive scarring and adhesions within the female reproductive tract.
+Chlamydia, often known as the “silent” STD, can cause extensive scarring and adhesions within the female reproductive tract.
 Because Chlamydia produces relatively few noticeable symptoms, women are often unaware they have it until they struggle with infertility and undergo extensive diagnostic testing.
 Although doctors can cure Chlamydia with pharmaceuticals, the adhesions and scar tissue caused by the disease will remain in the body.

 The only option conventional medicine can offer women with adhesions is laparoscopic surgery.
 However, surgery to open blocked fallopian tubes is not always successful.
 Furthermore, laparoscopic surgery itself can cause more adhesions and scar tissue to form.

 Nicole, one of our former patients, struggled with just this problem.
 When Nicole and her husband couldn’t become pregnant after three years, they sought the help of a reproductive endocrinologist (RE).
 Her RE performed a series of tests.
-Nicole told us, “That when I found out I had an undetected STD, Chlamydia.
+Nicole told us, “That was when I found out I had an undetected STD, Chlamydia.
 It had caused scar tissue to form around and block my fallopian tubes.”

 Her specialist recommended surgery to open the tubes or IVF.
 Nicole sought a second opinion with another RE who suspected she had fibroids in her uterus in addition to blocked tubes.
 He suggested she undergo a myomectomy to remove the fibroids and he would also try to open her blocked fallopian tubes at the same time.
 He successfully removed the fibroids, but he couldn’t open her tubes.